ledlaux/pikoPD/README.md

 This project automates building **PD patches** (`.pd`) into a **Raspberry Pi Pico UF2** firmware using **hvcc**, **pico-sdk**, and **picotool**.
 It is currently a **Proof of Concept**.
 Core logic is established, but there is a significant amount of coding and testing ahead.
 Future plan is to add also automated arduino project builder option using arduino-cli.

+Check compiled binaries for RP2040 in the release section.

 ## Features

 - Converts Pure Data (`.pd`) patches to C code via **hvcc**